Skip to content

 The Blender backend uses Blender's rendering engine through the bpy Python API.
 This backend is useful if you want to leverage Blender's rendering capabilities or integrate Hakowan into a Blender-based workflow.

-Advantages: - Integration with Blender ecosystem - Access to Blender's rendering features - Can save Blender scene files (.blend) for further editing
+Advantages: - Integration with Blender ecosystem - Access to Blender's Cycles and EEVEE rendering engines - Can save Blender scene files (.blend) for further editing - Supports render passes: albedo, depth, normal, facet ID

 Usage: